 As discussed above it’s important also to find the best ways to showcase your content, including the best times of day for each platform, the best types of content, and your perfect ad audience.
-Get familiar with each platforms ad builder and use their metrics to find the best times and content for your business to utilize.
-Effective social media is something that should be ever improving and adapting with its audience.
+Get familiar with each platform’s ad builder and use their metrics to find the best times and content for your business to utilize.
+Effective social media is something that should be ever-improving and adapting to its audience.

 Need Some Help?

 If your business has the resources to devote a large portion of its time to social media this process can be smooth and easy!
 If you need some help however, there’s no shame in turning to the experts to guide you where you need it most.
-An agency can help to alleviate some of the pressures of staying on top of the every changing social media game.
-An agency can also help you fine tune your marketing strategy to get the most out of your time and money.
+An agency can help to alleviate some of the pressures of staying on top of the ever-changing social media game.
+An agency can also help you fine-tune your marketing strategy to get the most out of your time and money.